 The ‘empty house’ phenomenon in sought-after areas is growing and growing.
-And now a London council have plans to put in place a scheme which will stop this once and for all; “Buy-to-leave” investors could be fined up to £60,000 in an attempt to attack empty housing.
+And now a London council have plans to put in place a scheme which, they hope, will stop this once and for all.
+Now, “buy-to-leave” investors could be fined up to £60,000 in an attempt to attack empty housing.
 This new plan only affects new-builds, so established developments are safe from the injunctions and threat of penalties.

 Anyone who newly builds a development of more than 20 dwellings will need to be able to prove that the properties are lived in for at least 14 days out of three months, or face huge monetary consequences.
 They will be required to provide evidence of dwellers, such as household utility bills in order to avoid the fine, which the council have stated would go towards funding affordable housing elsewhere.

 The new strategy has been put in place in order to stop wealthy investors using property for little more than their own monetary gains.
-Yes, property is seen as an investment but wasting homes and space when they are so sought after is another thing all together.
+Property is seen as an investment, but wasting homes and space when they are so sought after is another thing all together.

 As you would expect, the property industry aren’t fans of the news scheme, immediately saying it doesn’t ‘add up’ and raising concerns including the question of how councils will ensure the rules don’t only apply to first sales of a development but also subsequent sales, which the council and developer have no real control over.

-“We want to use planning policy to end the scandal of new homes being wasted in this way,” he says.
-“The criticism of ‘buy-to-leave’ is straightforward: it is wrong when new homes fail to house people.
+“We want to use planning policy to end the scandal of new homes being wasted in this way … The criticism of ‘buy-to-leave’ is straightforward: it is wrong when new homes fail to house people.
 Londoners’ need for somewhere to live should come ahead of global financial investments.
 It is clear that timidity in the face of an unbridled market will fail.”